Cancel anytime

 Growth Trajectory and Initiatives

-Future Projections: Analysts project growth in revenue and earnings driven by increased drilling activity and demand for energy transition technologies.
+Future Projections: Analysts project moderate revenue growth for Baker Hughes Co, driven by increased demand for LNG, artificial lift and subsea production systems and energy transition technologies.

 Summary